 It is a perfect alternative if gluten is not an issue for you.
 Seitan has a meat-like texture, and it is a powerhouse of protein.
 Since it is 100% plant-based, it has no cholesterol.
 It is low in fat and sugar-free, and contains a high amount of vitamin B6.
 It can replace pork, beef or chicken.
 It can hold up to braising, grilling and frying because it has a dense, chewy texture.

-You can buy seitan in Dubai, Abu Dhabi or anywhere in the UAE.
+You can buy seitan in Dubai, Abu Dhabi or even in KSA.
 You can also make it yourself.
 You can try it in dishes like Balsamic BBQ Seitan Ribs, Seitan Kebabs with Sangria Tomato Salad, Seitan and Mushroom Bourguignon and Seitan-Portobello Stew.

 VEGAN ALTERNATIVES TO MAYONNAISE: